skip to main content

 Credit: Tribù

-Overall, deliberate use of natural and artificial light in designed spaces can blend functional and wellbeing needs, while reconnecting people to the richness of the natural world.
+As a whole, an intentional and curated use of natural and artificial light in designed spaces can blend functional and wellbeing needs – all while reconnecting people to the richness of the natural world.